kubernetes/website/content/zh/docs/concepts/storage/ephemeral-volumes.md

 -->
 ### 通用临时卷 {#generic-ephemeral-volumes}

-{{< feature-state for_k8s_version="v1.19" state="alpha" >}}
+{{< feature-state for_k8s_version="v1.21" state="beta" >}}

 <!--
 This feature requires the `GenericEphemeralVolume` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to be enabled.
-Because this is an alpha feature, it is disabled by default.
+Because this is a beta feature, it is enabled by default.
 -->
 这个特性需要启用 `GenericEphemeralVolume`
 [特性门控](/zh/docs/reference/command-line-tools-reference/feature-gates/)。
 因为这是一个alpha特性，默认禁用。

 <!--
-Generic ephemeral volumes are similar to `emptyDir` volumes, just more
+Generic ephemeral volumes are similar to `emptyDir` volumes in the sense that they provide a per-pod directory for scratch data that is usually empty after provisioning.
+But they may also have additional
-flexible:
+features:

 - Storage can be local or network-attached.
 - Volumes can have a fixed size that Pods are not able to exceed.
 - Volumes may have some initial data, depending on the driver and